pf1219/StroCate-MCBE_Stronghold_Calculator/README.md

 Stronghold location calculator for Minecraft Bedrock Edition

 ## Features
-* Calculates probability of each chunk (distance from (0,0) < 4000) having a stronghold
+* Calculates probability of each chunk (distance from first eye throw < 10000) having a stronghold
 * Uses prior probability using information about how strongholds generate in Bedrock Edition
 * Updates probability based on measurement using Bayes' theorem
-* Users can customize standard measurement error according to how accurate you are in measuring eye
+* Users can customize standard measurement error according to how accurate they are in measuring eye
-* Two input method available
+* Multiple input method available
-* Provides probability stronghold is within N chunks from each chunk
+* Calculates probability that stronghold is within N chunks from each chunk

 ## How to Use
 ### Game Setting
-* "Enable Copy Coordinate UI" should be enabled in advance
+* Turn on "Enable Copy Coordinate UI", in version 1.20 or higher
   - You can find this option in Settings → General → Creator → Creator Settings → Enable Copy Coordinate UI

 ### Eye Allginment